paulin/mattpaulin/_posts/2025-6-14-Carbot-7-ROV.md

 ### New Carbot 2 Project for Android
 I started this ([repository](https://github.com/Carbot-Dev/carbot-android-2)) as the next Carbot Android codebase.
 I wanted to just leave the old one in a state of working condition if I needed it as a reference.
 Yeah, I know, Git can do this for me but for some reason this just felt like such a big change in direction I wanted to leave what I had working alone.

+### I started using Cursor
+This took a little while to get setup and understand.
+For the Node Signaling server it was fairly easy since everything is pretty standardized.
+For the Android project it was a little harder.
+I first had to get the Android project running through Android Studio, then I just setup Cursor in the same folder.
+I have to switch between these IDEs as I develop since Cursor isn't really built to push the build to the phone.
+It does work though and I have been able to give the AI prompts to speed up the development.
+I think this "Vibe" coding has been one of the biggest changes for Carbot.
+I can make a lot more progress faster and not get stuck so quickly.

+### Chat GPT is still my coding buddy
+I feel like I still go to chat.openai.com more than any other AI.
+I have found that I do a lot of planning with it and understanding.
+Although it had me go down a path with a Janus server for several weeks until I talked to the other AIs and the told me about Signaling.
+The Janus server was way too heavy and I got stuck doing builds with make and customizing the server.
+It was a bit of a waste of time although it uses the same ([ICE protocol](https://en.wikipedia.org/wiki/Interactive_Connectivity_Establishment)) that was later used in the signaling server.

 ## What is next?
+I'm pretty happy with the simplicity of the ROV setup.
+I essentially log into GCP, start my signaling server, use a web browser to pull up the html console, then I connect the phone.
+I'm able to see a live stream from the phone and use a mouse or "wasd" keys to control the car.
+The obvious next step is to print a new car body so that I can put the phone on the car and let the car drive around independently.
+I think my son will enjoy this part.
+He can essentially drive it around remotely.